 Chimney stacks

 Repair category 1

 Notes No significant defects evident from ground level, however, chimney stacks are frequently troublesome and often the source of water ingress/dampness.
 Ongoing monitoring and maintenance can be anticipated.
 It may be prudent to have the chimney stack inspected prior to purchase.
-Inspection at close quarters may reveal defects not visible from ground level.

 Roofing including roof space

-Repair category 1
+Repair category 2

-Notes No significant defects evident.
+Notes No significant defects evident from ground level.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
+My inspection of the roof space was restricted due to the quantity of stored items within.